SiliconLabs/wiseconnect/examples/snippets/wlan/provisioning/readme.md

 ## Application Build Environment

-The application can be configured to suit user requirements and development environment.
+The application can be configured to suit your requirements and development environment.
 Read through the following sections and make any changes needed.

-1. *In the Project explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.*
+1. In the Project explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.
 - **SiWx91x Provisioning AP instance related parameters**

 	- DEFAULT_WIFI_AP_PROFILE_SSID refers to the SSID of the SiWx91x Provisioning AP that would be created.